 Term / Common abbreviation Brief Description Bold Text = A term also addressed within the glossary Planning Practice Guidance PPG Launched on 6 March 2014, this is a web-based resource that brings together detailed information on various topics.
 It is important to note that the guidance should not be seen as representing Government policy.
 This is set out in the National Planning Policy Framework .
-Policies Map - A map of the borough, using an Ordnance Survey base to illustrate the spatial implications of the policies an contained in the Local Plan and other Development Plan Documents.
-The map defines sites where particular developments or land uses are favoured, or those areas that are protected from development.
-Detailed inse used where additional clarity is required.
-The Regulations - Refers to The Town and Country Planning (Local Planning) (England) Regulations 2012, as amended, which govern matters relating to the preparation of Local Plan documents.
-Site Allocations - The allocation of land for particular uses wi thin a Development Plan Document .
-Soundness - For a document to be considered sound it r positively prepared, justified, effective and must be legally compliant (i.e. prepared in accordance with The Regulations) compliant with national policy.
-Documents must be founded on adequate, strategy when considered against the reason up-to-date and relevant evidence and represent the most appropriate onable alternatives.
+Policies Map contained in the Local Plan and ot dnance Survey base to illustrate the spatial implications of the policies and proposa er Development Plan Documents.
+The map defines sites where particular bured, or those areas that are protected from development.
+Detailed inset maps are uired.
+The Regulations - Refers to The Town and Country Planning (Local Planning) (England) Regulations 2012, as amended, which go matters relating to the preparation of Local Plan documents.
+Site Allocations - The allocation of land for particular uses w ithin a Development Plan Document .
+Soundness - For a document to be considered sound it positively prepared, justified, effective and must be legally compliant (i.e. prepared in accordance with The Regulations) compliant with national policy.
+Documents must be founded on adequate strategy when considered against the reasons. , up-to-date and relevant evidence and represent the most appropriate onable alternatives.
 Spatial planning - particular area.
-It goes beyond traditional la d by the public sector to influence the distribution of people and activities in a and use planning, in that it brings together and integrates policies for the blicies and programmes which influence the nature of places and how they · · on land use by influencing the demands on, or needs for, development, but olely or mainly through the granting or refusal of planning permission and s.
-Specific Consultation Bodies norities to consult each of the 'specific consultation bodies', to the extent that atter affects the body, in the preparation of documents that will form part of entified in the regulations.
-It includes organisations such as major roviders neighbouring local authorities and parish councils both within and Also refer to: General consultation bodies Stakeholder - The term used to describe any organisation or individual that has a direct interest in, or is affected by, the actions or
+It goes beyond traditional l d by the public sector to influence the distribution of people and activities in a land use planning, in that it brings together and integrates policies for the policies and programmes which influence the nature of places and how they · on land use by influencing the demands on, or needs for, development, but olely or mainly through the granting or refusal of planning permission and ns.
+Specific Consultation Bodies horities to consult each of the 'specific consultation bodies', to the extent that atter affects the body, in the preparation of documents that will form part of · entified in the regulations.
+It includes organisations such as major providers neighbouring local authorities and parish councils both within and Also refer to: General consultation bodies 3 Stakeholder The term used to describe any organisation n or individual that has a direct interest in, or is affected by, the actions or